barrett370/ROT/content/ICP/Research/occupancy-data-interpretation.md

 Colour issues
 Differnet types of colour

-Seen at a glance, not very detail
+Seen at a glance, not very detailed